Himanshu9714/Tweet_Scraper/README.md

 2. Max scroll count defines how many times you want to scroll the page and get the tweets.
 3. Run the script<br>
    `python tweet_scraper.py`

+### What does the scraper scrapes?

+The scraper scrapes the twitter text, datetime on which tweet was published, number of likes on that tweet, and number of times the tweet has been retweeted.